 If your goal is guided health interpretation from an uploaded DNA file, SelfDecode is one of the clearest places to start.

 If your question is whether an upload-based subscription is actually worth paying for, start with our Genomelink review.
-If you were specifically looking for a whole-genome replacement after Nebula shut down, our Nebula Genomics guide is the right next click before you buy anywhere else.
+If you are weighing a whole-genome sequencing product, Nebula’s consumer line transitioned into DNA Complete by Nebula Genomics, which currently sells 1x, 30x, and 100x coverage tiers; our Nebula Genomics guide is the right next click before you buy anywhere else.

 Where You Should Be Careful